LynnLZLi/Pentathlon-Next-Product-to-Buy-Modeling/README.md

 3. **Message Optimization Strategy:**
    - Analyzed the impact of different promotional messages on customer purchase likelihood.
    - Implemented a system to predict and maximize the expected profit by determining the optimal promotional message for each customer.

-4. **Collaboration and Version Control:**
-   - Utilized Git for version control and GitHub for code sharing and collaboration among team members.
-   - Ensured reproducibility and consistency in code execution across different environments.

 **Key Outcomes:**
 - **Optimized Marketing Strategies:** Enhanced the effectiveness of marketing campaigns by tailoring messages to individual customer preferences, significantly increasing potential sales conversions.